 - Verify the payment amount, including the sales tax, if applicable.

-NOTE: Do not photocopy checks.
-If your internal department procedure requires check photocopies for retention purposes, the entire account number and routing number (printed on the bottom of the check) must be removed.
+NOTE: Do not photocopy checks unless they require additional research or internal handling or if your internal department procedure requires check photocopies for retention purposes, in which case the entire account number and routing number (printed on the bottom of the check) must be removed.

 - Identify the presenter.
 See Identification for more information.